Economic variable selection: Economic variable selection

 In addition to the question of whether the extended approach {\em can} be applied under a chosen version of the Bayesian paradigm, there is a question of whether it {\em should} be used.
 The major concerns surround our inability to check aspects of the model for future data---our inability to check the form of $Y \mid (\bm{x}, \bm{w})$ when $\bm{w}$ is unavailable and our inability to check the form of $\bm{w} \mid \bm{x}$---and our inability to consistently estimate the distribution of $\bm{w} \mid \bm{x}$ as future data accrue.
 This last implies that, even as the future data set size tends to $\infty$, there will always be some uncertainty about the value of observing $\bm{w}$.

 The robustness to priors is also an issue when comparing approaches.
 The conditional distribution $\bm{w} \mid \bm{x}$ is an additional (subjective) prior.
 This specification may or may not be correct, bringing additional sensitivity to the analysis.
 If it is based on scientific theory, it helps us to obtain accurate prediction at a lower cost.
-However, especially in the are of social science, it is unstable due to, for example, the advance of technology or the change of laws.
-The unstability affects the robustness of analysis to the priors.
-Another aspect on the extended approach will be discussed in the next section.
+However, especially in the area of social science, it is unstable due to, for example, the advance of technology or the change of laws.
+Such a misspecification may contaminate the inference, as shown by examples provided in Section 2.1 of \citet{liu-etal-09} and \citet{hahn-19}.
+They compares two models with and without biased samples, and discusses that the benefit from the former is smaller than its cost, which in turn suggests the restricted approach over the extended approach from an objective perspective.